-Welcome to the 2023 Norton Sports Health Training Manual for the GE Appliances Kentucky Derby Festival miniMarathon and Marathon.
-Norton Sports Health is the official medical provider and training partner for the races.
+Welcome to the 2024 Norton Sports Health Training Manual for the GE Appliances Kentucky Derby Festival miniMarathon and Marathon.
+Norton Sports Health is proud to be the official medical provider and training partner for the races.
 The purpose of this guide is to help walkers and runners of all levels train safely while enjoying their time preparing for the miniMarathon or marathon.